EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

   - `Set, ExtendedVariantMode.Dashcount, 3`
   - `Set, CelesteTAS.CenterCamera, true`

+### RestoreSettings
+- `RestoreSettings`
+- Restore all settings when tas finished or cancelled
+- The settings modified before this command will not be restored

 ### Unsafe
 - The TAS will normally only run inside levels.
 - Console load normally forces the TAS to load the debug save.